-Windermere in the Lake District is England's largest lake, it's 10.5 miles long, that's just over 18 km, and at its deepest point is 219 feet, that's 66.7 m.
+Windermere in the Lake District is England's largest lake at 10.5 miles long, that's just over 18 km.
+At its deepest point is 219 feet, that's 66.7 m.

 Windermere is also the name of a small town, which lies just over a mile from the lake shore.
 It's separate from the town of Bowness-on-Windermere, which is one of the busiest place along the shoreline and the main jetties for cruise boats.

 Ambleside is one of the most popular towns in the Lake District, sitting at the north end of Windermere lake its a great place to start some of the best know fell walks.

 Windermere and the surrounding area is arguably the most famous and popular area in the whole of the Lake District.
 There are a range of activities, attractions, places of interest and things to do around the lake, and on it!

 Things to know before you go, tips to plan a great trip and help us look after the landscape you love.

 Our Windermere lake guide shows you where to park, where to catch ferries and hire boats, footpaths and cycle routes to explore and lake shore towns with facilities like toilets and cafes.

 Sit back and enjoy a cruise on the lake, with optional hop-off points, or hire a canoe, kayak, paddleboard or motor boat.